hoanghung3249/42race_assignment/README.md

 ## INTRODUCTION

 In this project I used MVVM design pattern and the app supports ios 12 and above.
-At first I didn't think that I would like to use 3rd party libraries because I haven't used RxSwift in a long time, but later I still decided to use RxSwift as a challenging to review my knowledge about this library.
+At first I didn't think that I would like to use 3rd party libraries because I haven't used RxSwift in a long time, but later I still decided to use RxSwift as a challenge to review my knowledge about this library.
 I used this library to bind data between ViewModel and ViewController.

 ## Features